 South Side Science Festival

-Join us on campus for the third annual South Side Science Festival!
+Join us on campus for the fourth annual South Side Science Festival!

 Crerar Quad 5802 S. Ellis Ave, Chicago, IL